nmatzke/BioGeoBEARS/README.md

 BioGeoBEARS version 1.1 also includes 156 unit-tests in the "tests" directory, using the R package "testthat".
 These check the likelihood calculations, ancestral state probabilities, and ML optimizations for regular, time-stratified, and trait-dependent models.

 The tests all run successfully on my Mac, but they take too long to build in Travis-CI (which has a time-limit of 50 minutes).
 See Build #24 for a successful build that does only some of the tests.

+(The present version will install from GitHub regardless of the unit-tests issue.)